ignacoder/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 5 - Creates a C program that prints all single digit numbers of base 10 starting from 0 followed by a new line.

-Task 6 - Creates a C program that
+Task 6 - Creates a C program that prints all single digit numbers of base 10 starting from 0 using putchar function only.

 Task 7 - Creates a C program that